theframedrops/website/src/pages/en/schedule.md

 layout: '@/layouts/MainLayout.astro'
 ---

-The next Frame Drops will be hosted on a weekend (TBD) in November.
+The next Frame Drops will be hosted throughout November 4th — 6th.
 Different [participating streamers](/en/streamers) will be live at different times, but we're centered around those dates in general.

 <!--We have a calendar of events below!